-- Lactobacillus acidophilus: Research has shown that this probiotic strain can drastically reduce E.coli bacteria and alleviate symptoms of physical digestive duress, including gas and bloating.
-18
+- Lactobacillus acidophilus: Research has shown that this probiotic strain can drastically reduce E.coli bacteria and alleviate symptoms of physical digestive duress, including gas and bloating.20

 How to Slow Down Depletion of Good Bacteria

-In addition to taking a daily probiotic and eating foods containing healthy bacteria, make sure you focus on a plant-based, whole-food diet with lots of fiber, particularly prebiotics.
-These are indigestible plant fibers that can pave the way for probiotics by helping improve the gut by promoting the growth of good bacteria.
-19 The good news is a healthy diet can change the state of your microbiome very quickly, so don’t be discouraged if you’ve been eating sugary junk foods!
+In addition to taking a daily probiotic and eating foods containing healthy bacteria, getting all the benefits of probiotics relies on a plant-based, whole-food diet with lots of fiber, particularly prebiotics.
+These are indigestible plant fibers that can pave the way for probiotics to work their best by “feeding” the probiotics you consume.
+In this way, prebiotics help improve the gut by promoting the growth of good bacteria.
+22 The good news is a healthy diet can change the state of your microbiome very quickly, so don’t be discouraged if you’ve been eating sugary junk foods!

-On top of that, find feasible ways to manage stress.
-A study concluded that stress negatively affects the friendly bacteria in the gut, hindering the gastrointestinal tract’s ability to optimally function.
-20 And as with any healthy lifestyle, make sure you get lots of quality sleep and exercise on the regular.
+On top of that, find feasible ways to manage stress, as it can affect your digestive health.
+A study concluded that stress negatively affects the friendly bacteria in the gut, hindering the gastrointestinal tract’s ability to optimally function, making it more difficult for you to reap all the benefits of probiotics you include in your diet.
+23 And as with any healthy lifestyle, make sure you get lots of quality sleep and exercise on the regular.

 Finally, try to avoid medication, particularly antibiotics, which have all shown to contribute to gut flora imbalance.
-21 In the same vein, don’t overuse antibacterial products found in cleaning supplies and hand washes – they eliminate the good along with the bad.
+24 Antibiotics, while useful, also deplete the number of probiotics in your system (not to mention they can cause antibiotic-associated diarrhea and contribute to vaginal health issues).
+In the same vein, don’t overuse antibacterial products found in cleaning supplies and hand washes – they eliminate the good along with the bad.

 1 Publications H. Health benefits of taking probiotics – Harvard Health.
 Harvard Health.
 2005.
 Accessed January 10, 2017.